arsalansiddique1/ttds_cw3/indexing/Potential_Optimizations.md

 - Added a timer to measure how quickly query takes for boolean, proximity and phase search
 - Fixed the load_index_from_file function and 3 main searches are now working
 - Impelemented TF-IDF scoring
+- Added memory profiler scripts for index creation to measure memory used for storing indices.
+- Tested parallel processing, it works but performance gain can't be seen due to dataset being tested being small.
+Will try implement again when working with full data

 ### TODOs
 - Try out compression techniques to reduce the size of the inverted index